SAFETAG/SAFETAG/content/methods/user_device_assessment.md

   - Device Encryption By OS
   - Anti-Virus Updates
   - Identifying Odd/One-Off Services
+operational_security: >2

+    * Treat device assessment data as well as any additional service information learned with the utmost security
+info_required: []
 outputs: >

   * List of all assets in the organization and whom they belong to.

   * List of software running on staff devices.